psycopg/psycopg/docs/advanced/rows.rst

 Note that it's easy to implement an object implementing both `!RowFactory` and `!AsyncRowFactory`: usually, everything you need to implement a row factory is to access `~Cursor.description`, which is provided by both the cursor flavours.
-The `psycopg` module also exposes a class `AnyCursor` which you may use if you want to use the same row factory for both sync and async cursors.

 `~RowFactory` objects can be implemented as a class, for instance: